technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt3.md

 ## Automation, Alerting Strategies, and Integration

 ---

 ## PURPOSE

 Parts 1 and 2 gave you the patterns.
-This part makes them operational: automated deployment, intelligent alerting strategies, and integration with your existing tools.
+Queries that build confidence in your alerts and confidence that you're seeing the whole picture.
+But patterns that run manually are just tools sitting in a drawer.
+This part makes them operational: automated deployment, intelligent alerting strategies, and integration with the systems your team already uses.

+The goal isn't more dashboards.
+It's monitoring that runs without you, escalates appropriately, and fixes what it can fix so your teams aren't constantly worn out.

-**Fair Warning:** These patterns require Azure automation capabilities and integration planning.
-Adapt the automation strategies to match your deployment practices and operational maturity.
+**Fair Warning:** These patterns require Azure automation capabilities, integration planning, and organizational buy-in.
+The technical implementation is the easy part.
+Getting your team to have confidence in automated remediation is harder.
+Start small, build confidence, expand from success.

 ---

 ## WALKTHROUGH

 ### Pattern: Infrastructure-as-Code Alert Deployment

-Manual alert creation doesn't scale.
-This Bicep template deploys context-aware alerts with environment-specific thresholds.
+Here's a pattern I've seen kill monitoring programs: alerts created manually in the portal, configured differently across environments, undocumented, and impossible to reproduce when something breaks.

+I've inherited environments where nobody knew why certain alerts existed, what thresholds were set, or who configured them.
+The person who built the monitoring left two years ago.
+The documentation, if it ever existed, didn't survive the last wiki migration.
+So the team was afraid to touch anything, and the alerts slowly drifted into uselessness.

+Infrastructure as Code solves this.
+Your alerts live in source control.
+They deploy consistently.
+They're documented by their existence.
+When someone asks "why does this alert fire at 75%?" the answer is in the Bicep template, not in someone's memory.

 ```bicep
 // Intelligent alert deployment template